lukeed/polka/readme.md

 #=> (200) Hello, valid user
 ```

-In Polka, middleware functions are mounted globally, which means that they'll run on every request (see [Comparisons](#comparisons).
+In Polka, middleware functions are mounted globally, which means that they'll run on every request (see [Comparisons](#comparisons)).
 Instead, you'll have to apply internal filters to determine when & where your middleware should run.

 > **Note:** This might change in Polka 1.0 :thinking: